 After graduation, Dr. Bray practised medicine in Moore Twp (Lambton County) for a short time, before returning to his home town of Chatham and joining his father in his medical practice.

 Dr. Bray served in an executive capacity with the Kent Children’s Aid Society for 8 years.
-Dr. Bray was Superintendent of the Anglican Church Sunday School.
+Dr. Bray was the Superintendent of the Anglican Church Sunday School.
 He lectured on medical matters to the Chatham Industrial Night School and to the nurses at the Public General Hospital.
 In January of 1905, Dr. Bray was elected Chairman of the Chatham Water Board.
 Like his father, he was appointed as a coroner in April of 1907.
 He was elected Chairman of the Board of Health in January of 1911 and in 1912 and again in 1919.
 Dr. Bray was elected Chairman of the Chatham Library Board in February of 1914.
 He was instrumental in acquiring support for the purchase of books.
 In January of 1919, he was appointed as the Medical Representative to treat discharged soldiers and sailors.

-Dr. Reginald V. Bray died October 2nd, 1921 at his residence.
-Mrs. Bray died on the 17th of June, 1935.
-Dr. and Mrs. Bray are buried at Maple Leaf Cemetery (in the Tackaberry Family plot) in Chatham.
+Dr. Reginald V. Bray died from complications of pneumonia on the 2nd of October, 1921 at his residence.
+Mrs. Bray died at her residence on the 17th of June, 1935.
+Dr. and Mrs. Bray were buried at Maple Leaf Cemetery (in the Tackaberry family plot) in Chatham.

-*His father Dr. John Lang Bray is also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Bray’s father, Dr. John Lang Bray is also featured on the Chatham-Kent Physician Tribute website.

 **Dr. Bray’s brother Walter Treleaven Bray served with the United States Army during WWI.

 ***Mrs. Bray’s brother, William Watson Tackaberry served with the United States Military during WWI.